CodeDmitry/CMatrix/README.md

 # CMatrix

-A lightweight and fast sugarfree matrices with an assembly friendly ABI.
+A lightweight and fast sugar-free matrix library with an assembly-friendly ABI.

 Contents:
 - include: contains the header(s) for interfacing with the library.